ItinerantUniverse/blog/_posts/2025-03-16-setting-the-temperature.md

 Given those factors, we also know that only one half of the planet is being lit by the star at any one time (so we can divide the energy from the sun by two), and then we also know that the sun hitting the planet doesn't hit equally across the entire lit surface, because the planet is spherical (so we can divide the energy by 2 again).

 This is how we end up with the original formula.
-As shown on StackOverflow, plugging data for the Warth into it gives this:
+As shown on StackOverflow, plugging data for the Earth into it gives this:

 ---